-We created this guide to give you all the information you need to find the best way to listen at the races.
+This guide will help you find the best way to listen to all the action at the races.

 How to Listen to Racing Frequencies